danieldjohnson/time-emit/readme.md

 This is a tricky time-travel based puzzle game I made for js13k 2015.

 You are a visitor to an abandoned research facility operated by Causality Laboratories, and will use their Time-Reversal Device to solve a number of complex puzzles.
 Reverse the flow of time, and watch as an echo of yourself undoes your previous action.
-Use the TRD to team up with yourself, break the Law of Conservation of Matter, and move impossibly fast.
+Use the TRD to team up with yourself, break the Law of Conservation of Matter, and move impossibly fast!

 Features
 - Time travel!